One dead after serious two-vehicle crash on State Highway 3 north of Stratford

 The two vehicles collided at the Tariki Underpass between Stratford and Inglewood about 6.30am.

-A Fire and Emergency spokesman said one person had been trapped needed to be freed from the wreckage by firefighters.
+A Fire and Emergency spokesman said one person had been trapped and needed to be freed from the wreckage by firefighters.

 One person had died, Stuff reported.